-Rosie Westhoff returns to DN’s pages, after impressing us with her previous short Treacle at this year’s BFI Flare Festival, with Our Sister.
-Our Sister marks a considerable tonal shift for Westhoff’s work.
-She’s now working with formidable Producer Fiona Hardingham from Adapted Pictures, and having previously centred on stories which walk the line between comedy and drama this is her first straight drama.
-Taking place in the aftermath of a bereavement, we follow Tasha a teenage girl with autism and her sister Zoe as they try to navigate a world which has significantly changed for them.
-DN caught up with Westhoff ahead of Our Sister’s Premiere at the BFI London Film Festival to talk working with teenagers, the importance of a good producer and consistently challenging yourself.
+After impressing us with her previous short Treacle at 2019 edition of the BFI Flare Festival Director Rosie Westhoff returns to our pages today with Our Sister.
+Working with formidable producer and Adapted Pictures collaborator Fiona Hardingham, Our Sister marks a considerable tonal shift for Westhoff’s work.
+Having previously centred on stories that walk the line between comedy and drama, this is the first of her short films which could be considered a straight drama.
+Taking place in the aftermath of a bereavement, we follow Tasha a nonverbal teenage girl with autism and her sister Zoe as they try to navigate a world that has suddenly significantly changed for them.
+Marking the beginning of World Autism Month, DN is proud to bring you the online premiere of Our Sister alongside an interview with Westhoff where we discuss crafting a new perspective on the grieving process, the importance of producers as creative collaborators and her BAFTA-nominated work in TV.

 What was the initial inspiration behind the idea for Our Sister?